Infinest/New-Zealand-Story-MD-Plus/README.md

-# Streets of Rage 1 MD Plus
+# New Zealand Story MD Plus
  Contains the source code for the patch used to make New Zealand Story compatible with MD+

 #### Thanks to: